-Western Pacific Region 279 73 In table 1, we can notice to all re- egions, the rates of mortality are extrac ordinarily high and ol oviously there is no region in the world that has not affected v with this cancer.
-The most worrisome reg ion is Europe region with the number of incidence case an d mortality case a are 450 and 139, respectively.
-That m neans the rate of morta ality in this region is 0.308 and made thi s rate is similar to the ne rate of the world region, which is 0.33 31.
+Western Pacific Region 279 73

+can notice to all re-

+rdinarily high and ol

+e that has not affected v

+most worrisome reg ion is Europe region with the number of

+d mortality case a

+respectively.
+That means the rate of mortality in this region is

+0.308 and made this rate is similar to the rate of the world

+region, which is 0.33 31.